-Whether or not plate tectonics has always been at work, its effect over time has been sufficient to change the original world beyond recognition.
-Erosion, weathering, tectonic dislocations and volcanic eruptions have been endemic almost from the beginning.
+Although it is not clear when plate tectonics began, its effect over time has been sufficient to change the original world beyond recognition.
+Erosion, weathering, tectonic dislocations and volcanic eruptions have been at work almost from the beginning.
 Given that time is also part of the creation, they must have been foreseen.
 The same applies in relation to its biology.
-Death and decay were also endemic: individuals were not designed to live forever.
-Moreover the world started from a position of emptiness: the command given to fish, birds, man and presumably all other animals was to fill the Earth.
+Death and decay are endemic: individuals were not designed to live forever.
+The world started from a position of emptiness: the command given to fish, birds, man and presumably all other animals was to fill the Earth.
 Geological and biological fixity would have been incompatible with a world designed never to stand still.

 If we are to understand whether our present knowledge supports or contradicts creation, we need to have a theory of creation.
 A theory provides principles, distinct from ad hoc rationalisations.
 So here is the first key point.
-Contrary to Victorian ideas, the creation of a world designed to endure only until such time as it is filled (and the book of life with the names of the redeemed is filled) implies constant change, not fixity.
+Contrary to Victorian ideas, the creation of a world designed to endure only until such time as it is filled (and the book containing the names of those granted eternal life is filled) implies constant change, not fixity.

 Creation is an act of self-alienation, whereby the thing created ceases to be part of God.
 It is endowed with physical and moral independence.
 However, it still depends on God for the sustaining of its existence.

 Not being designed to go on forever, the universe is perpetually descending from a state of higher order to a state of lower order.
-Contrary to speculation that this law of physics need not be unbreakable, the beginning must have been when order was at a maximum, a maximum order imparted from outside the material universe.
+In accordance with this fundamental law of physics, the beginning must have been when order was at a maximum – a maximum imparted from outside the material universe.

 The light that illuminated the Earth on Day 1 was a quasar at the centre of our own galaxy, the Milky Way.
 The subsequent collapse of the quasar into a black hole was an event of extreme violence.
 Necessarily, the solar system was located very far from this centre.
 Copernicus turned out to be wrong in his supposition that the sun was the centre of the universe.
-So, quite possibly, are modern astronomers, who on philosophical grounds have assumed the so-called “Copernican Principle”, that nothing (specifically the Milky Way) occupies a privileged or central place in the universe.
+So, quite possibly, are modern astronomers, who have espoused the so-called ‘Copernican Principle’ that nothing (specifically the Milky Way) occupies a privileged or central place in the universe.

 Initially, before Day 1, matter was distributed evenly through the universe.
 Then there was light (electromagnetic radiation).
 Possibly the CMB is the radiation from this energised evenly distributed matter before it was separated into concentrations of matter (quasars) and intervening darkness.
 Only later did quasars develop into galaxies, clusters of stars surrounding an ultraluminous nucleus.
 Stars as such were not products of direct creation.